 Scenario 1: Working with an order an account has entered in Edelweiss

 Assuming your accounts have shared their orders with you, you’ll see them in your Orders page in Edelweiss.
 Note: As always, you’ll want to communicate with your accounts before submitting their orders.
-After you click into the Order Management Module and it synchronizes, you’ll need to select an account, and the order with which you’d like to work.
+After you click into the OMM and it synchronizes, you’ll need to select both an account and the order with which you’d like to work.

 Once an order is open, you can do a few useful things: